compasjs/compas/docs/code-gen.md

 ## The Types

-The code-gen package comese with a number of default types.
+The code-gen package comes with a number of default types.
 Below a list of them with a short description, some extra functionality provided by a generator, and how you can create it via the TypeCreator (`T`).

+**Basic**:

 - **Boolean**: created with `T.bool()` it represents either true or false.
   However by using the `.oneOf` function it can represent a single state.
 The